This article can also be found in the Premium Editorial Download "Storage magazine: Tools for successful data migrations."

 Replacing the tape library was the most obvious solution to CHA's ills, but Doherty also wanted to investigate disk-based backup.
-In the

 Since putting the Sepaton ES2100 in place, "its been like night and day," Doherty reports.
 So far, he has migrated approximately 70% of his servers from backing up to the tape library to the VTL, because "I don't want to do it wholesale and come into a disaster."